ttehasi/ttehasi/README.md

-## Hi there 👋
-Hi 👋 My name is Egor
+Hi there 👋 My name is Egor
 =====================

 Python developer